Blog/Policy Brief/Immigration/Legal Avenues

 3| International graduates of American universities make up an increasing share of the U.S. high-skilled workforce

-Many international graduates also have valuable work experience in the United States thanks to Optional Practical Training (OPT), a program that allows international graduates to work for a U.S. employer in their field of study for up to three years.
-In FY19, more than 200,000 graduates were working on OPT.
+Many international graduates also have valuable work experience in the United States thanks to Optional Practical Training (OPT), a program that allows international graduates to work for a U.S. employer in their field of study for one year, plus an additional two years if they studied and are working in a STEM field, In FY23, more than 276,000 students were authorized to participate in OPT, and about 122,000 with STEM OPT.

-After completing their studies, most graduates wish to stay and seek long-term employment in the U.S. Last year, more than half of all H-1B applicants had an advanced degree from a U.S. college or university.
+After completing their studies, many graduates wish to stay and seek employment in the U.S. In 2018, more than half of H-1B applicants had an advanced degree from a U.S. college or university.

 The United States has invested significantly in these graduates, and they are well-prepared to contribute those skills to the economy here.
 Allowing and encouraging them to stay should be a top priority, instead of sending them away to contribute those skills elsewhere.